weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

  **3.**  If it's configured to automatically deploy a change, it proceeds immediately.
 If not, it waits for the user to run `fluxctl release`.

- **4.**  When doing a release, fluxy clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
+ **4.**  When doing a release, flux clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
 It then applies the change to your cluster.

 This automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.